marshmallo/flask-rest-api/README.md

 # rest-api-assignment
 An API's app based on Flask and Flask Rest Framework.

 A REST API is an architectural style for an API that uses HTTP requests to access and use data.
-That data can be used to GET, PUT, POST and DELETE data types, commonly refers to CRUD operations.
+That data can be used to GET, PUT, POST and DELETE data types, commonly refers as CRUD operations.

 This project is a REST API server that ingests metrics from its clients and generates on-demand stats reports.
 This utilizes [Flask](https://flask.palletsprojects.com/en/1.1.x/), [SQLAlchemy](https://www.sqlalchemy.org/) and [Marshmallow](https://flask-marshmallow.readthedocs.io/en/latest/).
 When running the application, it creates a `db.sqlite` file in the project's root directory which is database file containing all the data.
 You can delete this file when the testing completes.